joyrexus/concurrency/pipelines/README.md

     OK: ☆ hello ☆

-The [`multi-listen.go`](multi-listen.go) code sample is a slight modification of `http.go`, where we listen for messages on two different routes and filter the messages accordingly.
+The [`multi-listen.go`](multi-listen.go) code sample is a slight modification of `http.go`, where we listen for messages on two different routes and filter the messages accordingly:  we accept messages coming from `/kosher` and filter anything coming from `/suspect`.